emmaly/musicstate/README.md

 - Currently only supports Windows _(for now)_
 - Desktop player support: Works with TIDAL and Spotify desktop applications
-- Web player support: Works with Apple Music in any major browser (Chrome, Firefox, Edge, Opera, Brave)
 - API support: Works with Nightbot's song request system
 - For desktop players: Requires the applications to be running and playing music
-- For Apple Music: Requires browser tab with Apple Music to be open
 - For Nightbot: Requires OAuth2 authentication (see Nightbot integration docs)

 ## Contributing